edwinMarquez/QuickJavaConcept/docs/README.md

 i.e: <img src=\"/assets/your_file.extension\"/>

 ### simple tag engine.
-you can also include methods that return a String , in your HtmlView class , and add them on the HTML file by using <% method() %>
+you can also include methods that return a String , in your HtmlView class , and add them on the HTML file (or the string from your HtmlView.toHtml()) by using <% method() %>

-There is no support for POST request , although you can create navigation by using links. to other routes regsitered.
+There is no support for POST request , although you can create navigation by using links. to other routes regsitered since GET requests are.

 ### stand alone jar.
 if your program relies using HTML UI and uses only content on ./views, and ./assets, you can create a stand alone jar by running,